QuantEcon/lecture-jax/lectures/inventory_ssd.md

     D \sim \phi.
 $$

-The Bellman equation takes the form
+When discounting is constant, the Bellman equation takes the form

 ```{math}
 :label: inventory_ssd_v1